Advertisement

 Vaccines don’t cause the flu

-The flu shot can cause side effects like soreness and swelling at the site of injection, headache and nausea, but it cannot cause the flu.
+The flu shot can cause side effects like soreness and swelling at the site of injection, headache, and nausea, but it cannot cause the flu.
 Vaccines contain inactivated virus—so they’re no longer infectious—or components that look similar to the flu virus, so your immune system is ready when it encounters the real thing.

 “[The flu vaccine] should not make you sick because the protein in it cannot make you sick.
 It’s more likely that you were infected waiting in line at the doctor’s office or pharmacy.
-It takes two weeks before immunity [from the shot] is fully developed, so if you’re exposed to someone contaminated in that time, you’re going to get sick," Dr. Park says.
+It takes two weeks before immunity [from the vaccine] is fully developed, so if you’re exposed to someone contaminated in that time, you’re going to get sick," Dr. Park says.

 hand washing, sink, faucet, water, soap, bubbles